Angular correlations of causally-coherent primordial quantum perturbations: Causal Correlations

 In standard inflation, perturbations form from the gravitational effect of zero point vacuum fluctuations of the inflaton field $\phi$.
 The amplitude and phase of a mode of $\phi$ freeze out coherently when its comoving wavelength approximately matches ${\cal R}(t)$.
 The process of freezing occurs as a natural cooling process, as the oscillation rate of each mode falls below $H$.
 As shown in Fig. (\ref{conformals}), standard inflation does not prepare or collapse these quantum states causally\cite{penrose}.

 Causally-coherent quantum states differ radically from the standard effective quantum field model\cite{Banks2011,Banks:2011qf,Banks:2015iya,Banks:2018ypk,Banks:2020dus,Banks:2021jwj}: causal diamonds, not wave modes, now form the coherent quantum objects.
 As discussed in the Appendix, there is no broad consensus about the nature or amplitude of quantum fluctuations in this system, which are associated with the emergence of locality.
 We will assume that their relic perturbations obey causality, but not locality.

-This paper only deals with causal symmetries defined by the classical background, so we do not need to know how the fundamental quantum degrees of freedom of a horizon work in detail.
+Causal symmetries are defined by the classical background, so we do not need to know how the fundamental quantum degrees of freedom of a horizon work in detail.

 Fluctuations from slow-roll inflation create a variance $\langle\Delta^2\rangle$ that depends only on the slowly-varying physical radius of causal diamond boundaries, so the 3D power spectrum is nearly scale-invariant, as in the standard picture.

-The formation of perturbations is not localized on surfaces of constant $t$, but is correlated on null surfaces $\cal H$ that extend throughout the history of inflation.
+However, the formation of perturbations is not localized on surfaces of constant $t$, but is correlated on null surfaces $\cal H$ that extend throughout the history of inflation.
 The horizons of the different observers are entangled where their interiors overlap.
 On each comoving sphere, the largest angle relationships form from the earliest entanglements: they ``freeze first'', as shown in Fig. (\ref{frozen}) and described in more detail below.
 The detailed pattern of $\Delta$ on each sphere varies with comoving radius and location, but as discussed below, the angular power spectrum and correlation function vary much less than in the standard picture.